groupdocs-editor-cloud/GroupDocs.Editor-Products/english/editor/curl/_index.md

       ## TAB ONE ##
       tab_one:
         description: |
-          An overview of the main features supported by GroupDocs.Editor Cloud for cURL.
+          An overview of the main features supported by GroupDocs.Editor.

         left:
           enable: true